 Travelling to Barcelona also means meeting the traditional Catalonian Mediterranean culture.
 A definitive must is a trip to the local tapas bars, a stop at one of the many city squares and contemplate the human towers and its multiple storey construction of the Castellers, and to watch or to simply be in when it plays at the FC Barcelona's legendary Camp Nou.

 Barcelona is the Mediterranean and the third world's main destination for cruise ships.
 The Port of Barcelona serves each year over 1 million cruise passengers, and during high season even up to 12 cruise ships a day berth in the harbour.

 From the port you have very good connections to Barcelona airport and to the train stations with direct connections to Spain and France, as well as the underground stations.
 In addition, the port is situated in the Old Town area, so you can easily walk to the Ramblas and the Gothic Quarter.

 All major cruise lines have here a stopover and more and more shipping companies choose Barcelona as the starting point for their cruises.
 You will find the world famous shipping companies, such as Norwegian Cruise Line, Royal Caribbean, MSC Italian Cruises to name just a few.

 Barcelona is not just among the top destinations in the tourism business per se.
-The city has a complete range of accommodation with approximately 23,400 rooms, 180 four and five star hotels and modern conference and exhibition centres.
-Several conference centres offer all the necessary amenities to events of all sizes, from small meetings and up to international events such as Forum 2004, Barcelona World Race 2010, GSM Mobile World Congress or Formula 1 at the Circuit de Catalunya in Montmelo.
+The city has a complete range of accommodation with more than 20,000 rooms, 180 four and five star hotels and modern conference and exhibition centres.
+Several conference centres offer all the necessary amenities to events of all sizes, from small meetings and up to international events such as Forum 2004, Barcelona World Race, GSM Mobile World Congress or Formula 1 at the Circuit de Catalunya in Montmelo.